Rizki1808/monitoring-system/README.md

 ## Configuration

-Make sure RabbitMQ is running locally on the default port (15672).
+Make sure RabbitMQ is running locally on the default port (15672 or 5672).
 If RabbitMQ is running on a different host or port, update the connection details in the `server.js` file.

 ```javascript
 const connection = await amqp.connect('amqp://localhost');